Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Open map (URL)/README.md

 ## How to use the sample

-Tap on the button to see a list of other web maps.
+Tap the button to see a list of other web maps.
 Upon selection, the web map displays in the map view.

 ## How it works